RohanSirr/encrypted-file-project/README.md

 coffee

-✔️ If the phrase is correct:

-All files will be decrypted

-Original content will be restored

-❌ If wrong phrase is entered:

-Files will remain encrypted
+✔️ Files will be decrypted successfully if the phrase is correct ❌ Files will remain encrypted if the phrase is incorrect

 🔑 Authentication Details